CodeProSpecialist/Automatic-Stock-Selling-Program/README.md

   Are you an Alpaca stock trader looking for a convenient and efficient way to sell all your stock positions at a specific target price?
 Look no further!
 Introducing the Alpaca Stock Selling Program - your ultimate stock selling solution!

+  IMPORTANT MESSAGE: This only sells at your target price when the price is increasing.
+  This is not designed to sell when the price is decreasing because of normal price variances throughtout the day.
+  This is designed to sell your stock when the price is in a "Strong Bull Stock" price increase phase.

   With our easy-to-use Python script, you can now sell all shares of a specific stock symbol at your desired price.
 Set your target price and let our program do the rest!